PowerShell/PowerShell/.github/CONTRIBUTING.md

 - Create and/or update tests when making code changes
 - Run tests and ensure they are passing before pull request
 - All pull requests **must** pass CI systems before they can be approved
-- Avoid making a big pull requests.
+- Avoid making big pull requests.
 Instead, file an issue and start a discussion with the community before you invest a large amount of time
 - Blog and tweet about your contributions frequently!

 File Headers
 ----
-The following file header is the used for PowerShell.
+The following file header is used for all PowerShell code.
 Please use it for new files.
 For more information, see [coding guidelines](../docs/coding-guidelines/coding-guidelines.md).
 ```C#
 // …  TODO TODO
 // Licensed to the PowerShell …. under one or more agreements.